juanluispaz/ts-sql-query/test/README.md

     **After**: `cp -R -X /location/of/instantclient/* node_modules/oracledb/build/Release`

+- The first time, after clone the repository, you will need to execute the following commands:

+    ```
+    npm install
+    npm run generate-prisma
+    ```

 ## Running all tests

 To run all the tests, you need to execute the following command: